 “YOLO!”
 “I can’t even…” “Epic!”

-For international students, learning a new language like English can be tricky, especially American slang.
+For international students, learning a new language like English can be tricky, especially slang.
 You may hear dozens of slang words around your college campus.
 You might even hear some current trendy words and phrases at your internship or job.
-Our guide to college slang and American slang 2022 will help you better understand new slang words and how to use them.
+Our guide to college slang and American slang 2023 will help you better understand new slang words, see some slang examples, and know how to use them.

 What Is Slang?